jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 :math:`\Gamma_{\text{dcdm}} = 0` (in which case dcdm and cdm would be indistinguishable).
-Finally, rather than specifying :math:`\Omega_{\text{cdm}}` and :math:`\widetilde{\Omega}_{\text{dcdm}}` separately, we reparameterise these as the *total* (stable and decaying) cold dark matter energy density
+Finally, rather than specifying :math:`\Omega_{\text{cdm}}` and :math:`\widetilde{\Omega}_{\text{dcdm}}` separately, we re-parametrise these as the *total* (stable and decaying) cold dark matter energy density
 :math:`(\Omega_{\text{cdm}} + \widetilde{\Omega}_{\text{dcdm}})`, as well as
 the fraction of this which is of the decaying kind;